giampaolo/psutil/docs/glossary.rst

       entirely, making it the most accurate single-process memory metric.
       Available on Linux, macOS, and Windows via :meth:`Process.memory_full_info`.

+   voluntary context switch
+      A :term:`context switch` initiated by the process itself, typically because it is waiting for I/O, a lock, a timer, or a system call.
+      A high voluntary rate is normal for I/O-bound processes.
+Compare with :term:`involuntary context switch`.
+See
+      :meth:`Process.num_ctx_switches`.

    VMS
       *Virtual Memory Size*, the total virtual address space reserved by a